-Her background is in anthropology, and she has produced for WGBH, PRI’s The World, and freelance.
-She first worked with PIN at Marketplace as a PIN analyst for four years.
+Her background is in anthropology, and she has produced for WGBH, PRI’s The World, and as a freelancer.
+She first worked with PIN at Marketplace as a PIN analyst for four years, and after that as partners manager for three years, leading the training and support team.
 She is degreed from Tufts and MIT.

 Finding sources who represent multiple sides of an issue and are willing to talk with a reporter can be challenging at times.
 Beacon reporter Robert Joiner worked with PIN sources to put a personal face on his article about polls and perceptions related to the health care law.
 More at stlbeacon.org.